security-force-monitor/research-handbook/source/how-dates-work.rst

     ``posting``
     ``Xavier Johnson`` as part of ``9 Battalion`` with ``posting:roles:assertion`` of ``Commander`` would have a ``first_precise:range`` of ``2023-11-011`` and ``last_precise:range`` of ``2023-11-05``, with the ``starting:range`` of ``Y`` and ``ending:range`` of ``N``.

-In the example above the ``last_precise:range`` is established based on the the date of publciation of the citation, whereas the ``first_precise:range`` is explictly stated in the text of the citation.
+In the example above the ``last_precise:range`` is established based on the date of publication of the citation, whereas the ``first_precise:range`` is explictly stated in the text of the citation.